xjsender/haoide/docs/debug.md

     </tr>
   </tbody>
 </table>

+## View Debug Log Detail
+- Put the focus in the LogId got by fetch command, press <kbd>alt</kbd> and click left button, the debug log detail will be retrieved and displayed in the new view.

 ## Run Test
 * By Main Menu: click ``HaoIDE`` > ``Debug`` > ``Run Test``, choose the test class and press <kbd>enter</kbd>, check the progress in the status bar until succeed message appeared, and then a new view with the test result will be open.